Comparative Review of Modern Competing Risk Methods in High-dimensional Settings: Simulation study

 \subsubsection{Comparison of discriminative performance}

 As measures of discriminative performance, $cindex$ and $AUC$ results are presented in Figure~\ref{fig:discrim1} through Figure~\ref{fig:discrim3}.
 Specifically, Figure~\ref{fig:discrim1} shows the $cindex$ and $AUC$ values over the $(n,p,\text{method})$ grid (where available), averaged over all other specifications and replicates.
 Figure~\ref{fig:discrim2} and Figure~\ref{fig:discrim3} present similar plots over finer grids $(n,p,\text{model},\text{method})$ and $(n,p,\text{cortype},\text{method})$, respectively.
-Higher values of $cindex$ and $AUC$ illustrate better discriminative ability. \begin{itemize}[topsep=0pt] \item Figure~\ref{fig:discrim1} shows that CB is the best-performing method in terms of both $cindex$ and $AUC$, especially in high-dimensional scenarios.
-PR methods are strong alternatives but slightly lag behind CB, while RF and DH show consistently lower discriminative performance. \item Figure~\ref{fig:discrim2} shows, as before, the superior performance of CB-Linear and CB-Interaction compared to CB-Quadratic.
-Same is also true for the PR methods.
-On the other hand, RF and DH methods seem to provide better results with Quadratic models. \item Figure~\ref{fig:discrim3} does not show any significant difference of discriminative performance of CB among different models, indicating that CB possesses almost similar discriminative ability with independent as well as correlated covariates. \end{itemize}
+Higher values of $cindex$ and $AUC$ illustrate better discriminative ability.